 Checks the sanity and readiness of your environment before an upgrade and the certificate requirements after the installation.

 The SQL Server PowerShell module is required to use this command.
 The module is installed by default with SQL Server.
 If you’re working on a machine that doesn’t have the module installed, see here how to install it.

 Updates the Orchestrator SSL certificate or the Identity Server token-signing certificate.
 Use it in conjunction with the

-Mandatory.
+Optional.
 The name of the Orchestrator website on the target machine.
+Defaults to